 Trip Duration: 5 Days

-We meet in Great Falls, Montana, at 7:00am and then shuttle to the Camp Baker put-in where our river adventure begins!
+We meet in Great Falls, Montana, at 7:00 AM and then shuttle to the Camp Baker put-in where our river adventure begins!
 We’ll fish hard every day that we’re on the river.
 Each day while we’re fishing, we’ll talk a little bit about the Smith, and what it makes it so special.
-Today’s topics include river safety, general fishing, wilderness preservation, Montana State Parks, and the United States Forest Service.
+Today’s topics might include river safety, general fishing, wilderness preservation, Montana State Parks, and the United States Forest Service.

 Days Two, Three and Four

 Anglers will love the 10 – 20 inch rainbow and brown trout in this spectacular fishery.
 We will keep our binoculars at hand while checking off the bird species that frequent this migration path.
 Aquatic ecology and fish species might be part of our conversations as our float continues.

-Today’s topics are the future of habitat preservation and the use of public lands.
+More fishing, of course!
+Today’s conversations include the future of habitat preservation and public lands use.
 We will have our final lunch on the river, say our goodbyes, and return to Great Falls by 5:00pm.

 Smith River Notes

 Included: Transportation to and from Great Falls; gourmet meals from our lunch on Day 1 through our lunch on Day 5; deluxe camping (including tents, air mattresses, sleeping bags, and camp lounge chairs); and of course, our expert fly fishing guides and their dories.
 Questions about what’s provided?
 Here’s a list of what to bring.